hashicorp/terraform-website/content/source/docs/enterprise/system-overview/architecture.html.md

 - Web Services - Answer requests forwarded by NginX and enqueue jobs for later
 - Background Services - Asynchronously process jobs enqueued by web services

-Most requests in Terraform Enterprise follow a similar lifecycle as shown in the diagram below.
+Most requests in Terraform Enterprise follow a similar lifecycle that is shown in the diagram below.

 ![tfe-int-app-layer](assets/tfe-int-app-layer.png)

 A web service receives a request and enqueues a background job to perform the task via the Coordination Layer (see below).
 The web service then responds immediately to the original request instead of waiting for the job to be finished.

 A background service later claims the job from the Coordination Layer and performs the resource- or time-intensive task in the background without blocking the web service.